Newborn portraiture is a take on portrait photography. Only the subjects are typically less than two weeks old.

 A white noise machine is a great choice, as they are still used to the noise inside the womb.
-The noise will help them feel comfortable, and kep them sleeping.
+The noise will help them feel comfortable and keep them sleeping.

 Read the rest of the must-have items here, in the article.

-A photography contract for newborn photography is to ensure both parties retain their rights.
+A newborn photography contract ensures both parties retain their rights.

 Read here for the other nine tips on what your photography contract needs to have.

 As a professional photographer, your business model is important.
 Delivering your images in a timely manner is paramount.

 That’s where Pixieset comes in.
 This is a platform that allows you to easily share large files with your clients.
 This all comes at a monthly fee.